How much do you really need to save for retirement?

 Annual income from savings, see footnote asterisk, is $60,000/year

 The potential impact of taxes also plays a role.
-Saving money in a pre-tax account such as a traditional 401(k) plan is very different than saving in a Roth IRA, funded by after-tax dollars, due to the tax treatment at the time of distribution.
+Saving money in a pre-tax account such as a traditional 401(k) plan is very different from saving in a Roth IRA, funded by after-tax dollars, due to the tax treatment at the time of distribution.
 Understanding the key differences between IRAs is critical when planning for retirement.

 Start by calculating your future expenses

 "Having a specific percentage or dollar amount savings goal can be helpful, but you can't be focused solely on that," Storey says.
-"Everybody's lifestyle is different and how they spend their retirement may be very different as well."
+"Everybody's lifestyle is different, and how they spend their retirement may be very different as well."
 He suggests trying to create a ballpark annual estimate based on what you live on now and how your expenses might change when you retire.

 Remember, although some costs — such as healthcare — may increase in retirement, there could be savings elsewhere.
 "Researchers have found that retirees spend more time shopping carefully and preparing meals at home, for example.
 Their cost of living for items such as these goes down," Storey says.